kramundson/snakemake_chrom_dosage/README.md

 As a test case, this pipeline will download reads for 3 low-pass samples from NCBI SRA and the DM v4.04 reference assembly, then make dosage plots using one of the samples as a control for the other two.
+Here's an example plot generated from the test case:

+![alt_text][./test_output/LOP868_529-dosage_plot.pdf]

 1. Clone this repo: